Jayman2000/scene-2-uwmf/doc/Getting Started.md

 ## 3. Set up a Git repo for your maps

 1. Make sure that you have [Git](https://git-scm.com/) installed.
+2. Open a terminal emulator.
+You’ll need to enter the commands for the next steps into a terminal.
+If you’re running Windows, make sure that you open a Git CMD or Git Bash window.
-2. Create a local copy of the Scene 2 UWMF repo:
+3. Create a local copy of the Scene 2 UWMF repo:

 		git clone <URL>

-3. Change directory into your clone of the Scene 2 UWMF repo:
+4. Change directory into your clone of the Scene 2 UWMF repo:

 		cd scene-2-uwmf

-4. Set up any submodules:
+5. Set up any submodules:

 		git submodule update --init --recursive

-5. _(Recommended)_ Use a separate branch for your changes:
+6. _(Recommended)_ Use a separate branch for your changes:

 	1. Create the branch: